Skip to main content

 A type of service level must be specified.

-Requires that the user has gone through identity verification*
+Requires that the user has gone through basic identity verification without facial matching.

 We default to requiring a user to be authenticated with a second factor: